bganser15/bganser15/README.md

 - 👀 I received my Bachelor of Arts from Baldwin Wallace University in Theatre with a minor in Web Programming.
 My love for arts and creating intertwines with the technology field where I can use my creative skills to solve complex problems and present them with confidence.

-- 🌱 I’m currently learning HTML, CSS and Javascript at Michigan State Univeristy's Coding Bootcamp expected completed July 2022.
+- 🌱 I have recentlly received my Full Stack Web Development Certificate from Michigan State University with a focus on the MERN Stack.

 - 💞️ I’m looking to collaborate on small web projects to practice and hone in my skills as a full stack web developer.
+I enjoy creating thoughtful and beautiful UI while mastering behind the scenes.

 "Great things never came from comfort zones" -Ben Francia